wevote/WeVoteCordova/README.md

 specific libraries.)

-Be sure to NOT open ~~`/Users/stevepodell/WebstormProjects/WeVoteCordova/platforms/ios/WeVoteCordova.xcodeproj`~~ with Xcode, and don't pick one out of the history in the Welcome to Xcode dialog.
+Be sure to NOT open ~~`/Users/stevepodell/WebstormProjects/WeVoteCordova/platforms/ios/WeVoteCordova.xcodeproj`~~ with Xcode, and don't pick a choice from the history pane in the Welcome to Xcode dialog.
 The history unfortunately only contains contains references to .xcodeproj files.
+(When that Welcome dialog is displayed, it is possible to open the xcworkspace from the File/"Open Recent" menu, just be sure to open the xcworkspace.)

 <img src="https://github.com/wevote/WeVoteReactNative/blob/develop/docs/images/Welcome%20To%20Xcode.png" alt="alt text" width="600" >